sramkuma9/ecs-digital/README.md

 Instructions to build and run:
 1) Link to the git repo – https://github.com/sramkuma9/ecs-digital
-2) Maven compiled version is uploaded in git.
+2) Download the Maven compiled version from above the link
+3) Navigate to the downloaded project folder in command prompt
+4) In the Command prompt, do the below commands
+	a) mvn clean
+	b) mvn install

 Platform limitations:
 None.
 However, the path for the chrome driver is provided in src/lib/BrowserFunctions.java